daifoundation/maker-otc/README.md

-# This is a simple on-chain OTC market for ERC20-compatible tokens.
+# The OasisDEX protocol - This is a simple on-chain OTC market for ERC20-compatible tokens.

 This repository contains implementation of the protocol to exchange ERC20 compliant tokens using fully decentralized, on-chain order book and matching engine.
 The protocol is used by OasisDEX, eth2dai.com and many other DeFi projects.